Kushan Empire: Early Kushans

-Some traces remain of the presence of the Kushans in the area of Bactria and Sogdiana in the 2nd-1st century BC, where they had displaced the Sakas, who moved further south.
+Some traces remain of the presence of the Kushans in the area of Bactria and Sogdiana in the 2nd–1st century BC where they had displaced the Sakas, who moved further south.
 Archaeological structures are known in Takht-i Sangin, Surkh Kotal (a monumental temple), and in the palace of Khalchayan.
 On the ruins of ancient Hellenistic cities such as Ai-Khanoum, the Kushans are known to have built fortresses.
 Various sculptures and friezes from this period are known, representing horse-riding archers, and, significantly, men such as the Kushan prince of Khalchayan with artificially deformed skulls, a practice well attested in nomadic Central Asia.
 Some of the Khalchayan sculptural scenes are also thought to depict the Kushans fighting against the Sakas.
-In these portrayals, the Yuezhis are shown with a majestic demeanour, whereas the Sakas are typically represented with side-whiskers, and more or less grotesque facial expressions.
+In these portrayals, the Yuezhi are shown with a majestic demeanour, whereas the Sakas are typically represented with side-whiskers, and more or less grotesque facial expressions.

-The Chinese first referred to these people as the Yuezhi and said they established the Kushan Empire, although the relationship between the Yuezhi and the Kushans is still unclear.
-Ban Gu's Book of Han tells us the Kushans (Kuei-shuang) divided up Bactria in 128 BC.
+The Chinese first referred to these people as the Yuezhi and stated them to have established the Kushan Empire, although the relationship between the Yuezhi and the Kushans is still unclear.
+Ban Gu's Book of Han tells us that the Kushans (Kuei-shuang) divided up Bactria in 128 BC.
 Fan Ye's Book of Later Han "relates how the chief of the Kushans, Ch'iu-shiu-ch'ueh (the Kujula Kadphises of coins), founded by means of the submission of the other Yueh-chih clans the Kushan Empire."

+The name Guishuang was adopted in the West and modified into Kushan to designate the confederation, although the Chinese continued to call them Yuezhi.
+Gradually wresting control of the area from the Scythian tribes, the Kushans expanded south into the region traditionally known as Gandhara (an area primarily corresponding to the valley of Peshawar and Taxila in Pakistan) and established twin capitals in Kapisa (near modern Bagram) and Pushkalavati (later Charsadda).

+Heraios

+Kushan rulers are recorded for a period of about three centuries, from circa 30 CE to circa 375 CE, until the invasions of the Kidarites.
 The earliest documented ruler, and the first one to proclaim himself as a Kushan ruler, was Heraios.
 He calls himself a "tyrant" in Greek on his coins, and also exhibits skull deformation.
 He may have been an ally of the Greeks, and he shared the same style of coinage.
-Heraios may have been the father of the first Kushan emperor Kujula Kadphises.
+Heraios may have been same as the first Kushan emperor Kujula Kadphises.